Celine Dion Parfums

-Celine Dion Parfums is a brand line of celebrity-endorsed perfumes by Canadian singer Celine Dion and Coty, with global retail sales of more than $850 million by March 2010.
-As of 2011, there have been 14 (only 9 of which has been released in the United States) perfumes that have been released.
-A new fragrance called Signature, was released in September 2011.
+Celine Dion Parfums is a line of celebrity-endorsed fragrances created by Canadian singer Celine Dion in partnership with Coty.
+By March 2010, global retail sales had exceeded $850 million.
+As of 2011, fourteen fragrances had been released, nine of which were issued in the United States.
+A new fragrance, Signature, was introduced in September 2011.

 Background

-In 2003, Coty created a partnership to release a range of perfumes, each representing a period in Dion's career with different styles and notes.
-The first fragrance was named after the singer and was released in 2003 to great success.
-The notes of the perfume are a blend of light, luscious florals including water lily, orange blossom and an exotic Tiare flower, balanced with warm, rich amber, sheer musk and pristine blonde woods.
+In 2003, Coty partnered with Dion to launch a range of fragrances, each intended to reflect a period in her career through distinct styles and scent profiles.
+The first fragrance, named after the singer, was released in 2003 and became a major commercial success.
+Its notes include water lily, orange blossom, and tiare flower, combined with amber, musk, and blonde woods.

 Fragrances

 Celine Dion

-The first fragrance was released on 25 March 2003 the same day as she launched her record-breaking A New Day...
-Vegas show and her album One Heart and was a big success.
-It consists of red cherries, violets, Lily of the Valley, yellow roses, tiare, orange blossoms, jasmine, blonde woods, sandalwood, amber, and musk.
-The fragrance won the award for Women's Fragrance of the Year - Popular Appeal at the annual FiFi Awards in 2004.
-It was also nominated for the 'Women's Scent' category at the 2004 Cosmetic Executive Women Beauty Awards and won 3 other awards in 2004 according to her official website.
+The first fragrance was released on 25 March 2003, coinciding with the launch of her record-breaking A New Day...
+Las Vegas residency and her album One Heart.
+It became a strong commercial performer.
+Its composition includes red cherries, violets, lily of the valley, yellow roses, tiare, orange blossoms, jasmine, blonde woods, sandalwood, amber, and musk.

+The fragrance won the Women's Fragrance of the Year – Popular Appeal award at the FiFi Awards in 2004.
+It was also nominated in the Women's Scent category at the 2004 Cosmetic Executive Women Beauty Awards and received three additional awards that year according to Dion's official website.

-The fragrance was launched in JC Penney's and became the Number 1 fragrance launch in their history and the Number 1 fragrance launch in chain department stores in 2003, as well as the number 1 fragrance launch in broad distribution in 2003.
-Over 3 millions units of Celine Dion Parfums were sold in between 2003 & 2004.
+The fragrance launched in JCPenney stores and became the number one fragrance launch in the retailer's history, as well as the top fragrance launch in chain department stores and in broad distribution in 2003.
+More than three million units of Celine Dion Parfums were sold between 2003 and 2004.